Support for faculty as instructors

 Writing and Communication Centre support for classes can come in a variety of formats:

-To include a section in your syllabus about the Writing Centre, use our suggested syllabus content.
+To include a section in your syllabus about the Writing and Communication Centre, use our suggested syllabus content.

 Additionally, these slides for LEARN are an easy way to communicate Writing Centre services to your students.